HsKA-OSGIS/nycgraffiti_map/README.md

 pgAdmin III version 1.18.2 or later

-If you are using OSGeo-Live these programs come pre-installed
+If you are using OSGeo-Live, these programs come pre-installed.

 #External Libraries requiring internet access or local copy:
 d3.js – http://d3js.org/d3.v3.min.js